Skip to content

 JavaScript zeroization

-r_bytes.fill(0) is called on the nonce buffer after proof assembly.
+privateKey.fill(0) is called unconditionally in the finally block after proof assembly.
 However, JavaScript provides no hard zeroization guarantee:

 • The JIT compiler may have spilled scalar values to registers that fill(0) cannot reach.